 Class Three: The Shambhala Lineage Supplication, Dzokchen, Mahamudra, Rigdens and Dharmarajas, Gesar and Ling

 Class Four: Warriorship and Buddhism, Drala and the Mukpo Lineage Teachings, How Warriorship and Buddhism Interweave

 About the Teacher

-Walker Blaine has been part of the Shambhala community for 35 years, spending many of those years working, living, or on retreat at our land centers.
-In addition to being a student of Sakyong Mipham Rinpoche and the Druk Sakyong, Walker has studied intensively under the guidance of Khenpo Tsültrim Gyamtso.
-Since 2012 Walker has provided background support for the texts and instructions of the Shambhala lineage, as well as overseeing Tibetan translation projects for Sakyong Mipham Rinpoche.
-His account of the Rinchen Terdzö received by the Sakyong in 2008 can be downloaded here.
-Walker lives with his wife and son in Halifax, Nova Scotia.
-His two albums of Shambhala and Buddhist music are available on iTunes.
+Walker has been part of the Shambhala community for more than 35 years, spending many of those years working, living, or on retreat at rural land centers.
+In addition to being a student of Sakyong Mipham Rinpoche and Chögyam Trungpa Rinpoche, Walker studied intensively under the guidance of Khenpo Tsültrim Gyamtso Rinpoche, one of the great meditation masters who left Tibet in the late 1950s.
+Since 2012 Walker has provided background support for the texts and instructions of the Sakyong lineage teachings, as well as overseeing Tibetan translation projects for Sakyong Mipham Rinpoche.
+Walker lives with his wife Patricia and their son Griffin in Halifax, Nova Scotia and is working on a book about Shambhala Buddhism.

 Individuals: $108.
 Centers: $399.
 Groups: $299.

 Centers and Groups, please register with your Shambhala account, or create one following the instructions at this link.

 Patrons: $149.
 The Patron rate supports our efforts to connect teachers and learners through online programs.
 In particular, it helps us offer the generosity policy to those in need.

 Generosity Policy.
 Click on the Request a Discount link below to receive a 25% discount code.
 For a further discount, write to [email protected].